Internet mediated injustices: Contexts of complexity and contestation

 Access

-This event will take place in Gatsby Room on the first floor of the Chancellor's Centre.
+This event will take place in the Gatsby Room on the first floor of the Chancellor's Centre.
 It has step-free access with a lift and there is an accessible toilet located each floor of the building.

 Wolfson Humanities Society